 It’s no coincidence that the show picks up right after Loki.
 The multi-verse has erupted in every possible direction.
 What If…? gives us a chance to explore that.
 Without going into great detail, I can tell you that What If…? as a project [and] as a story that exists in the MCU is as important as any other.
 It’s woven into that same tapestry.
 So, there’s a lot of potential.

 And here’s what head writer AC Bradley said in a recent interview:

 The events of What If…? are canon.
 It’s part of the MCU multiverse.
 The multiverse is here.
 It is real, and it is absolutely fantastic, people.

-Iron Man is dead, but Tony Stark is back in the MCU
+Iron Man is dead, but Tony Stark did come back in the MCU

-It’s only once you take all of that into account that you realize Marvel just brought Iron Man back to the MCU.
-Our Iron Man still died, but What If…? will feature a new Tony Stark.
-Here’s that trailer again:
+Once you take all of that into account, you realize Marvel already brought Iron Man back to the MCU.
+Our Iron Man still died, but What If…? featured a new Tony Stark.
+Here’s the season 1 trailer again:

 Killmonger (Michael B. Jordan) saves Tony Stark in this version of events.
 As you may remember from that episode of the series, Killmonger eventually does save him but also kills him while subsequently taking over the role of Black Panther.
 What was interesting was that R.D.J. did not appear in the massive list of Marvel stars reprising their roles for What If…?.
 Mick Wingert voiced Tony Stark in four different episodes of the show.
 But you have to remember that the multiverse allows for myriad Iron Men.